Data-Pooling in Stochastic Optimization: Performance Guarantees for Shrunken-SAA

-\edit{Note the left-hand sides of \cref{thm:SmoothThmGeneralAnchor,thm:SmoothThmLooAnchor} are different: the first measures suboptimality relative to an oracle with a pre-specified anchor, while the second is relative to an oracle that can optimize the choice of anchor.
+\edit{Both proofs follow the strategy of \cref{sec:ProofTechniqueOverview} (see \cref{sec:SmoothCostsGeneralAppendix}).
+The key idea to bounding the packing numbers is again to leverage continuity and cover the set $\{(\alpha, \bq) : \alpha \geq 0, \bq \in \mP \}$.} \editt{Since both proofs leverage \cref{lem:ConditionsForOptimality}, the right hand sides of the bounds are the same.} \edit{\editt{By contrast,} the left-hand sides of \cref{thm:SmoothThmGeneralAnchor,thm:SmoothThmLooAnchor} are different: the first measures suboptimality relative to an oracle with a pre-specified anchor, while the second is relative to an oracle that can optimize the choice of anchor.
 This distinction mirrors the difference between ``estimate-then-optimize" procedures and those which choose parameters in an optimization-aware fashion.
 Continuing our example where $\mP$ is a set of Poisson distributions, \cref{thm:SmoothThmGeneralAnchor} bounds the suboptimality of Shrunken-SAA when using (all) the data to fit a Poisson distribution without regard to the downstream optimization, e.g., by maximum likelihood, and then choosing $\alpha$ and $\bx_k(\cdot)$ to optimize.
 By contrast, \cref{thm:SmoothThmLooAnchor} bounds the performance of Shrunken-SAA when choosing the anchor, $\alpha$ and $\bx_k(\cdot)$ simultaneously to optimize the downstream optimization.}